Nursery Rooms

 The room is designed to include all elements of our Baby Room with adaptions to support the abilities of this age range and allow for increased autonomy.

 The benefits of a smaller room capacity allows the focus to be placed on this transitional stage, which we feel is critical for children of this age.
-From experience, this approach greatly assists with moving into the Toddler Room.
+From experience, this approach greatly assists with moving into the Toddler Room and parents have fed back that it supports children in developing their communication and social skills hugely which is a great foundation for moving into the busier toddler room.

 Toddler Room